 After you selected the Time Zone button it made the two drop down boxes appear with the time zones you prefer.
 What you want to do is schedule it for the time zone that you are having the meeting for.
-For example, I am on Arizona time but am wanting to schedule a meeting for 9am with a client in New York.
-I want their meeting to start at 9am their time.
-So I select Eastern Time from the drop down.
+For example, we are on Arizona time but wanting to schedule a meeting for 9am with a client in New York.
+We want the meeting to start at 9am their time.
+So we need to select Eastern Time from the drop down.

 When you send off the meeting request, it will automatically convert the time to your timezone.
 So a 9am meeting in New York will show up as 6am in my calendar (Arizona) because there is a three hour time difference.

 Hopefully after reading that it clears up any confusion you might have.
 You can also read Microsoft’s article “How Outlook handles time zones for meeting requests“, but we always like picture better!